 Besides protecting the IT infrastructure, a company should also take a look at their IT assets.
 These are all parts of the IT system that are used regularly and are usually hard to replace or repair.
 An important aspect of the assets of a company is their confidential nature.
 Confidential assets include access to sensitive documents, databases and networks.
 The most common types of confidential IT assets are servers, workstations, laptops and other peripheral devices.

-An important aspect of a company’s IT security policy is creating an environment that will allow an unauthorized person to access the information or data that should be confidential.
-This is achieved by ensuring that the IT infrastructure is always operating in the correct state.
+An important aspect of a company’s IT security policy is creating an environment that will not allow an unauthorized person to access the information or data that should be confidential.
+Companies are able to use database monitoring software to see who is accessing what data.
+They are able to implement control who has access to certain data by ensuring that the IT infrastructure is always operating in the correct state.
 When an IT system is not running in the correct state, an unauthorized person can gain unauthorized access to the information or data that is stored on the system.
-Therefore, to make sure that the system is always operating in the correct state, the company should create a test lab that allows for the testing and inspection of servers, workstations, laptops and other IT related equipment.
+Therefore, to make sure that the system is always operating in the correct state, the company should create a test lab that allows for the testing and inspection of servers, workstations, laptops, and other IT-related equipment.